One Piece: Theatrical films

 Fourteen animated theatrical One Piece films produced by Toei Animation have been released.
 The films are typically released in March to coincide with the spring vacation of Japanese schools.
 They feature self-contained, completely original plots, or alternate retellings of story arcs with animation of a higher quality than that of the regular anime series.
 The first three films were typically double features paired up with other anime films and were thus usually an hour or less in length.
 The films themselves offer contradictions in both chronology and design that make them incompatible with a single continuity.
 Funimation has licensed the eighth, tenth, and twelfth films for release in North America, and these films have received in-house dubs by the company.

-Upcoming original net animation
+2027 series

 In December 2023 at the Jump Festa '24 event, it was announced that Wit Studio would be producing an original net animation (ONA) series remake for Netflix, starting from the East Blue story arc, to commemorate the 25th anniversary of the original anime series.
-The remake will be titled The One Piece.
+The new series will be titled The One Piece.
 It will be directed by Masashi Koizuka, with Hideaki Abe serving as assistant director, and Kyoji Asano and Takatoshi Honda as character designers and chief animation directors.
 Yasuhiro Kajino will be in charge of the image board and creature design, and Eri Taguchi will be in charge of prop design.
 Taku Kishimoto will be in charge of the series scripts, and Ken Imaizumi and Shuhei Fukuda will serve as action animators.
 Tomonori Kuroda will be the art director, and Ryōma Kawamura will be the animation producer.
+The series is scheduled to premiere its first seven-episode season in February 2027.